-These workers are compatible with python3.
-You have two kind of workers.
+These workers are compatible with Python 3.

 The worker gthread is a threaded worker.
 It accepts connections in the main loop, accepted connections are added to the thread pool as a connection job.
 On keepalive connections are put back in the loop waiting for an event.
 If no event happen after the keep alive timeout, the connection is closed.